f/omelette/README.md

 Let's think we have a executable file with the name **githubber**, *in a global path*.

-And in our program, code will be:
+In our program, the code will be:

 ```javascript
 import * as omelette from 'omelette';